albert02lowis/book-purchase-streams/README.md

 If we think about it, this flow is applicable to many other use cases such as booking a seat in the theatre, booking a meeting room, etc.

 The essence of this problem is multiple transactions trying to claim the same resource.
 The traditional approach is done via locking, but locking a specific resource has a disadvantage that other transactions get blocked, and blocked transactions means thread/processes are just waiting doing nothing, and if the blocked process crashes, the user needs to retry.
-So let's see what we can do with Kafka.
+So let's see what we can do with Kafka to make this more fault tolerant.

 ## High-Level Design

 This project is broken down into several sub-modules/services.

 ### Items Service

-Items service is the first thing that I will build:

 ##### Data model:
 ```